ChaceN89/job-dashboard/README.md

    cd backend
    ```

-2. **Create a virtual environment (you may create using any method you prefer):**
+2. **Create a virtual environment.
+You may create it using any method you prefer for example:**
    ```
-   ex. python -m venv env
+   python -m venv env
    ```